andreadev-it/share-button/README.md

 # share-button-custom-element

 ## Description
-This is a custom elements that allows you to share informations using the native share dialog on mobile.
+This is a custom element that allows you to share informations using the native share dialog on mobile.
 On desktop, it fallbacks to copying the text to the clipboard.